-The Self Assessment process can seem complicated at first, especially as the government often make changes to it, so we’ve broken down what you need to know for a stress-free Self Assessment when filing your tax return.
+The HMRC Self Assessment process can seem complicated at first, especially as the government often likes making changes to self-employed tax.
+So we’ve broken down what you need to know for a stress-free Self Assessment.

 - Self Assessment and tax resource

-- Making Tax Digital: guide to the new Self Assessment process for small businesses and the self-employed
+- Making Tax Digital: guide for small businesses and the self-employed

 - How to register as self-employed with HMRC